lpsantao/agentic_geekgirls/README.md

 - Spec-First Agent

 ---

 ## Pattern Relationships

 The following diagram illustrates how different agentic patterns often connect and rely on each other.
-This provides a high-level view of the ecosystem.
 Source: [https://github.com/zeljkoavramovic/agentic-design-patterns/tree/main]

 ```mermaid
 graph LR